01 of 16

 Continue to 2 of 16 below.

-- At least 331,000 people live in the National Parks of England, Scotland, and Wales - 120,000 in the South Downs, the most populous, alone.
+- At least 446,897 people live in the National Parks of England, Scotland, and Wales - 120,000 in the South Downs, the most populous, alone.

-- They contain more than 350 Conservation areas which are protected areas of special architectural - rather than natural - interest.
+- They contain more than 491 Conservation areas which are protected areas of special architectural - rather than natural - interest.
 All the parks also have vast areas designated for special natural beauty and special scientific interest.

 - The oldest park, The Peak District, was founded in 1951.

-- One of the newest parks is The South Downs, established in April 2009.
+- One of the newest parks is The South Downs, confirmed as a national park in March 2010.

 02 of 16